 Anti-glare solutions for pinball machines

-The large piece of glass above the playfield can reflect a lot of the environment, which can be distracting depending on the lighting in your room.
-Bright overhead lights can create hotspots that blind you, making it harder to follow the ball.
+The large piece of glass above the playfield can reflect much of the surrounding environment, which may be distracting depending on your room’s lighting.
+Bright overhead lights can create hotspots that obscure your view, making it harder to follow the ball.
+Fortunately, several solutions exist to reduce glare—each with its own advantages and drawbacks.
+Their effectiveness depends on your gameroom setup, whether it's dimly lit or brightly illuminated, and whether the lighting is direct or soft and indirect.

 DMD and LCD privacy filters